altoo-ag/scala-kryo-serialization/README.md

 `SubclassResolver` should be used with care -- even when it is turned on, you should define and register most of your classes explicitly, as usual.
-But it is a helpful way to tame the complexity of some class hierarchies, when that complexity can be treated as an implementation detail and all of the subclasses can be serialized and deserialized identically.
+But it is a helpful way to tame the complexity of some class hierarchies, when that complexity can be treated as an implementation detail and all the subclasses can be serialized and deserialized identically.

 Using serializers with different configurations